SirGFM/jjat_2/README.md

 \* Action only enable when asynchronous mode is active.

-To remap the inputs, each key identifier must be folowed by a colon and every key value (as defined on [gfmInput.h](https://github.com/SirGFM/GFraMe/blob/master/include/GFraMe/gfmInput.h)) as 2 digits hexadecimal values (in Big-Endian).
+To remap the inputs, each key identifier must be followed by a colon and every key value (as defined on [gfmInput.h](https://github.com/SirGFM/GFraMe/blob/master/include/GFraMe/gfmInput.h)) as 2 digits hexadecimal values (in Big-Endian).
 Good luck doing that manually...
 Eventually, there will be a menu for automatically doing that.